Deep learning reveals hidden interactions in complex systems: Dataset Details

-\subsection{1.
-Dataset details}

-\subsubsection{Cellular Automata}
+All training used $2$ to $10$ NVIDIA TITAN V GPUs, with which the longest training for a single model took less than two days.
+Mish activation function \cite{SI_mish} with a form of $f(x) = x\text{tanh}(\text{softplus}(x))$ and the Adam Optimizer \cite{AN_adam} were used for the construction of models and training.
+The learning rate was set to 0.0005 and decreased to 70\% of the previous value when the test loss remained steady for 30 epochs.
+In the case of AgentNet for CS, we employed weighted NLL loss for different time steps, in which weights are inversely proportional to the frequency of the sample with a given trajectory length, to resolve the imbalance of available trajectory length.
+Table III shows further details of the model for each system, including the number of attention heads.

+\section{Dataset Details}

+\subsection{Cellular automata}

-We employed Cellular Automata (CA) model based on the rule of Conway's life game \cite{CA_conway}.
-As described in experiments section in the main manuscript, CA takes place on regular grids and each cell on the grid alters its cell state in each time step according to specific set of rules.
-The rule of life game is often notated as $B3/S23$, which means dead cell regenerates with 3 neighbor live cells, while live cell stays alive with 2 or 3 neighbor live cells.
-In this study, we used $ 14 \times 14$ grid with uniformly random initial cell state and updated inner square grid of $12 \times 12$ to avoid a periodic boundary problem.
-We simulated 1,000 sets of samples for demonstration, 800 samples for training and 200 samples for test.
-We report that fewer samples such as 500 or 300 samples also resulted in a perfectly trained model of 100 \% test accuracy.
-As depicted in Fig. 3b in the main manuscript, we further tested the validity of trained model with augmented test data.
-Each target cell along with 8 neighbor cells yield total $2^9 = 512$ possible microstates.
-We located $3 \times 3$ microstate template at random position on the grid cell, initialized to random cell states and produced AgentNet output.
+We employed the cellular automata (CA) model based on the rule of Conway's life game \cite{CA_conway}.
+As described in the main manuscript, CA takes place on regular grids with each cell on the grid altering its cell state at each time step according to a specific set of rules.
+These rules are often notated as $B3/S23$, which means a dead cell regenerates with three neighboring live cells, while a live cell stays alive with two or three neighboring live cells.
+In this study, we used a $ 14 \times 14$ grid with uniformly random initial cell states and updated an inner square grid of $12 \times 12$ to avoid the periodic boundary problem.
+We simulated 1,000 sets of samples for demonstration, comprising 800 samples for training and 200 samples for testing.
+We report that fewer samples such as 500 or 300 also resulted in a perfectly trained model with 100\% test accuracy.
+Each target cell along with its eight neighbor cells yields a total of $2^9 = 512$ possible microstates.
+We located a $3 \times 3$ microstate template at a random position on the grid cell, initialized to random cell states, and produced AgentNet output.
 If the model correctly learned the transition rule, it would result in theoretical output assigned by the transition rule of CA regardless of its position and other irrelevant cell states.

-Fig. 2 in the main manuscript shows the AgentNet output for each microstate with 1,000 different environments, which verifies the performance of AgentNet.
+From the perspective of AgentNet, CA is a binary classification problem, i.e. whether each cell becomes alive or dead at the next time step.
+AgentNet for CA receives three state variables: positions $\mathbf{x}^t$ and $\mathbf{y}^t$, and cell state $\mathbf{c}^t$.The output here is a list of expected probabilities that each cell becomes alive.
+We use the binary cross entropy loss function between the AgentNet output and the ground-truth label as

+where $c_i$ is the predicted $i$th cell state of output $\mathbf{s}$, and $y_i$ is the corresponding true label of the $i$th cell.

-\subsubsection{Vicsek model}
+\subsection{Vicsek model}